joergjo/go-samples/booklibrary/README.md

 ## About
 This is a [Go](https://golang.org/) port of [Addy Osmani's Book Library sample for Backbone.js and Node.js](https://addyosmani.com/backbone-fundamentals/#exercise-2-book-library---your-first-restful-backbone.js-app).
+It uses
+[slog](https://pkg.go.dev/log/slog) and exposes a Prometheus endpoint to scrape metrics.

-> Note: This project only contains the Web API, but not the Backbone SPA or any other client application.
+> Note: This project only contains the Web API, but not the original Backbone SPA or any other client application.

 ## Useful commands
 Here is a list of useful commands to work this sample.
 You can also use the included [`Task file`](./Taskfile.yml) to run them if you have [Task](https://taskfile.dev) installed.